mindspore-ai/docs/tutorials/source_en/debug/error_analysis/error_scenario_analysis.md

 The piece of code performs the slice operation on dimension 0.
 However, the configured policy (2,1) indicates that the slice operation is performed on both dimension 0 and dimension 1 of the input tensor.
 According to the description of operator slicing in the [MindSpore API](https://www.mindspore.cn/docs/en/master/api_python/operator_list_parallel.html),

 > only the mask whose value is all 0s is supported.
 All dimensions that are sliced must be extracted together.
-The input dimensions whose strides is not set to 1 cannot be sliced.
+The input dimensions whose stride is not set to 1 cannot be sliced.

 Dimensions that are sliced cannot be separately extracted.
 Therefore, the policy must be modified as follows: